 While it is true that not every employee should pursue litigation, many do have claims that are valid and can be upheld in a court of law.
 One of the main things holding some employees back is a lack of awareness of the best reasons to sue an employer.
-Employees can dismiss certain situations in an effort keep the peace, but in the long run, suing may be the best way to change a detrimental situation for the better.
+Employees can dismiss certain situations, like employment discrimination, in an effort to keep the peace; but, in the long run, suing may be the best way to change a detrimental situation for the better.

 Unwelcome sexual advances are a key signal that an employment discrimination claim may be in order.
 The basis of many sex discrimination claims filed under Title VII of the Civil Rights Act is the unwelcome sexual advances of a manager, supervisor or co-worker.
 In some cases, even a client or customer can cause an employer to be held liable.

 When a sex discrimination claim surfaces, the first step is to contact a competent employment discrimination lawyer to help navigate through the process.
 A charge can be filed first with the Equal Employment Opportunity Office (EEOC) who must investigate all employment discrimination cases before they can be filed in a court of law.
 When the EEOC issues a notice of right to sue, an employee is permitted to move forward with his or her case with the help of an attorney.

 Both quid pro quo sexual harassment and hostile work environment sexual harassment claims have certain evidence requirements that must be met in order for claims to be successful.
 In both instances, employees must show that the advances made were unwelcome or nonconsensual.